 The 1950's introduced Marilyn Monroe (pictured above), one of societies most famous sex symbols and models for female beauty.
 She took the pin-up era and brought it to another level of acting, singing, and modeling.
 She had healthy curves and was a size 14, which is equivalent to today's size 8.
 (For my guy friends who are reading this and don't know what a size 8 is, I'm a size 6, if that gives you any perspective.)
 Women in the 50's strove for her "perfect" dimensions...
 Marilyn said, ""Being a sex symbol is a heavy load to carry, especially when one is tired, hurt and bewildered."
 Yet, Monroe was not the only icon in the 50's.
 There were also Doris Day who showed a non-sexual sort of beauty and Grace Kelly who emphasized sophistication and realized many girls' dreams of becoming Princess of Monaco.
 It's also cool to acknowledge that the Barbie doll and Playboy magazine were born from this era of sexual confusion.

 The 1960's and 1970's were decades of change and this included the ideal feminine shape.
 Audrey Hepburn and Twiggy (pictured above) were two of the decade's iconic beauties and both had petite shapes with small chests and hips.
 Hepburn had a little bit of curve, but Twiggy's body was that of a prepubescent boy.
 This was the first time in our nations history where someone severally underweight was the ideal of female beauty.
-Just how some anthropologists believe the 20's flapper girls were a reaction to gaining the right to vote, some believe this
+Just how some anthropologists believe the 20's flapper girls were a reaction to gaining the right to vote, some believe this change in body image is a direct result of the introduction of the pill in 1960.
+Women now had complete control over their own reproduction and their bodies and did not want to be seen as baby machines.
+The ideal of being androgynous without defined breasts and hips represented independence and freedom.
+In the 1970's the idea body remained about the same but instead of being heavily makeuped, was a more natural and girl-next door look.

 In the 1980's, exaggeration was in style.
 Bigger hair, bigger, shoulder pads, shorter skirts, etc, therefore exaggerated hourglass figures were in style.
 The ideal female form was a little reminiscent of the 1930s: powerful yet feminine.
 Exercise and toned muscles were also a sign of beauty as it exhibited a marrying of strength and female softness.
 Some anthropologists attribute this to women transitioning from home to the workplace.
 The shoulder pads helped give them a more authoritative look in order to hold one's own in the business world, the man's playground, yet the short skirts revealing more leg was a reminder of feminine softness.
 Madonna (pictured above) was one of the biggest female icons of this decade, she showed obvious sexuality yet success and control.
 Although, Princess Diana is comparable to Grace Kelly, in that she was a contrast to Madonna as Kelly was to Monroe.

-90s and 2000s, there's little definite research on these years and it was difficult to sum up.
+I must admit, even though I've lived through the 90s and 2000s, there's little definite research on these years and it was difficult to sum up.
 The 1990's gave way to various ideal bodies.
 In the early 90's the exaggerated and curvaceous bodies of Baywatch and other shows and movies were the idolized, yet at the same time as the decade progressed, the underweight, tall, slender women like Kate Moss (pictured above) were the ideal.
 Some people theorize that as the national BMI increased and obesity became more of a national epidemic, the ideal body became skinnier and skinner.
 The rare becomes more desirable.
 The 2000's and now the 2010's continue to hold the unhealthily skinny female body as the ideal for female beauty.

-ow about you, but I'm waiting for the backlash to happen... any time now!
+I don't know about you, but I'm waiting for the backlash to happen... any time now!
 I guess if you are naturally tall and slender then you must be loving the ideal body right now, but for me... it's quite irritating!

 Note that there have been several women throughout the years who are hailed for their beauty but don't fit the ideal body type of her era to a T, nor can fit into this little blog all nice and neat.
 Sophia Loren had the most extreme hourglass shape imaginable, Vera Ellen had the tiniest waist and hypnotically long legs ever(she was severally anorexic, I will note), Shakira proved that pear shaped women can hold their own as beautiful and sexy with their hips that do not lie, Halle Berry have the most perfect proportions I have ever seen on film, Salma Hayek exemplifies that top heavy women can be taken seriously, Lucy Liu proves that not all asians lack curves, and Natalie Portman exhibits how to be short, cute, and sexy all at the same time.